JuliaAI/MLJ.jl/docs/src/measures.md

 object conforming to the above syntactic conventions.
 By default, a custom measure is understood to:

-- be a loss function (rather than a score or interval)
+- be a loss function (rather than a score)

 - report an aggregated value (rather than per-sample evaluations)